-Happy Together: Pets and Your Kids
+Happy Together: ANIMALS and Your CHILDREN

 Pet or No Pet?

 Animals are a lot of work.
 They require a lot of care and attention.
 Before bringing a pet into your home, ask yourself: Do I have enough space for a pet?
 Do I have time to train a pet?
 Is everyone in the house ready for a pet?
 Can I afford veterinarian bills and other needs?
 Consider anyone in your home that may have allergies or asthma.
 Be sure your home and lifestyle are ready for a pet before you get one.

 Remember to take your time.
 Do some research and pick a pet that works for your family.
 A family dog with a calm temperament may be best for small children, while a hamster is better for older children who can be more independently responsible.

 If you do decide to bring a pet home, here are some things to consider:

 - Keep areas that the animal sleeps, eats or lives in tidy.
 Clean up after your pet regularly.